About the TCAT //

 In 2014, all training programs at TCAT Elizabethton were moved to the Main Campus when a $16 million consolidated campus construction project was completed.
 Construction of three new buildings and renovation of a fourth building began in August of 2012.
 The consolidated campus provides 95,000 square feet of training space.
 It replaced the 30,000 square foot training facility located at the Herman Robinson Campus.

-The Mountain City Extension Campus was moved to the campus of Johnson County High School in the summer of 2020 and a part-time evening Diesel-Powered Equipment Technology program was added to meet local industry needs.
-Further, the Kingsport Higher Education Center was relocated to the campus of the old Sullivan North High School in January of 2022 in a partnership with the City of Kingsport.
-The initial programs offered at the Kingsport Higher Education Center were Practical Nursing and Building Construction Technology.
-For fall of 2023, Automotive Technology, Collision Repair Technology, and Diesel-Powered Equipment Technology will be added to the campus.
+The Kingsport Instructional Service Center was relocated to the campus of the old Sullivan North High School in January of 2022 in a partnership with the City of Kingsport.
+The initial programs offered at the Kingsport Instructional Service Center were Practical Nursing and Building Construction Technology.
+In the fall of 2023, Automotive Technology, Collision Repair Technology, and Diesel-Powered Equipment Technology were programs added to the campus.

 We invite you to tour the campus, speak with our faculty, staff and students, and learn about the training programs available to you and members of your family.
 Some of our graduates are third and fourth generations of the same family who received the training necessary to provide a livelihood for them and their family.